 Shallow water running has the following benefits:

-- Water resistance that promotes a forward trunk engagement and less braking forces.
+- Water resistance that promotes a forward trunk engagement and fewer braking forces.

 - A relaxing environment; the water providing sensory input that relaxes muscles and joints.